Police investigate after private photos and video of University of Wisconsin women's volleyball players shared without consent

 "We are aware that private photos and video of UW volleyball student-athletes that were never intended to be shared publicly are being circulated digitally," the athletics department said on Wednesday, noting that "the unauthorized sharing is a significant and wrongful invasion of the student-athletes' privacy, including potential violations of university policies and criminal statutes."

-University police are now "investigating multiple crimes" in response to the athletes' report, "including sharing sensitive photos without consent," according to the athletics department.
+University police are now "investigating multiple crimes" in response to the athletes' report, "including sharing sensitive photos without consent," the athletics department said.

 "UWPD is not investigating the volleyball student-athletes for wrongdoing in this matter," the statement continued.
 "Our top priority is supporting our student-athletes and we are providing them with the appropriate services and resources."